bexpo0/CyberbullyingDetectorAndClassifier/README.md

-﻿# Cyberbullying detector and classifier
+﻿# Cyberbullying Detector and Classifier
  This project was made by Ben and Lihi, students in a data science workshop, as part of our degree.
  In this project we tried to detect Cyberbullying comments on internet messages from various datasets